procf/colloids-setup/01-HOOMDblue-Install-Guide.md

 ls
 ```

 In the [Guide to Git and Github](https://github.com/procf/getting-started/blob/main/github-guide.md) we recommended keeping the `home` directory clean by creating a `src` or `repositories` directory to store your command line programming files.
-This is where we recommend installing HOOMD-blue.
+That is also where we recommend installing HOOMD-blue.

 Move to the `repositories` directory with
 ```bash